 The trailhead is located 28 miles southwest of Cody.
 Travel on Wyoming State Highway 291 (the South Fork Highway) 28 miles.
 Turn right onto Park County Road 6EH and travel approximately three miles to the trailhead.

 The trail begins near the South Fork of the Shoshone River and provides access to trails along both Bobcat and Houlihan Creeks.
 Facilities at the trailhead include an information kiosk, horse trailer parking, horse hitching rails, and toilet facilities.
-Camping is allowed.
 Fishing access to the South Fork of the Shoshone River is also available adjacent to the trailhead.